rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/swag-shop-pdp.md

 Because the initial products are inserted into the database through data fixtures, the field `relatedTag` can also be found in [/imports/plugins/custom/reaction-swag-shop/private/data/Products.json](https://github.com/reactioncommerce/reaction-swag-shop/blob/755a6025c25bcbd21e58c2afb72a15fa2c5ee390/private/data/Products.json).

 Now, how do we render related products when navigating to the PDP?
-Again, let's go to the Reaction component API, overwrite the appropriate React components, and render the same
+Again, let's go to the Demandomponent API, overwrite the appropriate React components, and render the same
  [ProductGridItems](https://github.com/reactioncommerce/reaction-swag-shop/blob/755a6025c25bcbd21e58c2afb72a15fa2c5ee390/client/components/product-variant/customer/productGridItem.js)
  component.
 Here it is on the homepage, as well as the category grid page: